 The USF Health Byrd Alzheimer's Institute has been a proud partner since 2004.
-In recognition of National Alzheimer's Disease Awareness Month, the institute is hosting a Brain Health Fair on Tuesday, November 3 from 8:30am-3:30pm and offers free memory screenings to the community.
-In addition to the memory screenings, the institute also provides medication reviews, blood pressure screenings and exhibits from local service providers.
+In recognition of National Alzheimer's Disease Awareness Month, the institute is hosting a Brain Health Fair on Thursday, November 17 from 8:30am-3:30pm and offers free memory screenings to the community.
+In addition to the memory screenings, the institute also provides medication reviews, hearing screenings, blood pressure screenings and exhibits from local service providers.

 Memory screenings are available throughout the year at no charge, and those appointments can be scheduled online or by calling (813) 396-0722.

 Who Should be Screened?Memory screenings are for anyone concerned about memory loss or experiencing warning signs of dementia.
 People whose family and friends have noticed changes in them; or who believe they are at risk due to a family history of Alzheimer's disease or a related illness will also benefit from a screening.